fastx_synchronize synchronizes sequences between two

 class tag to distinguish paired-end tibbles from other tibbles.

-must either be NULL
+Both file1_out and file2_out must either be NULL or both

 must be character strings specifying the file paths.